rchavarria/blog-post-incubator/incubator/posts-list.md

 44. Real refactorings with ES6
 45. Code comments
 46. JS static analisis tools (JS Inspect)
-47. Screencast about solving Project Euler problems
 48. Some tricks to use in the bash console (search for them, and learn them)
 49. lodash, a utility JS library that allow you some refactorings
 50. Comment on this Martin Fowler's post (http://martinfowler.com/articles/refactoring-pipelines.html) and more found on http://refactoring.com or Marting Fowler's blog
 51. Myth about a x10 productivity programmer [eferro's blog](http://www.eferro.net/2015/06/un-generador-de-deuda-tecnica-o-el-mito.html)
-52. AngularJS tests memory consumption
 53. Code review best practices ().
 I could have my own list, and publish it
 54. Giving/Receiving feedback.
 How I could give feedback, positive one, and how I could react when I'm given feedback
+55. Book review: Passionate programmer, Chad Fowler
+57. Notes on the talk: A short history on Software Engineering, by Paolo Perrota

 # Post already posted

+30. How to write ES6 tests with Mocha
+47.X Screencast about solving Project Euler problems